Scroll to content

 • Your child has a generalized rash (involving more than one part of the body).
 Rashes are difficult to identify and should be checked by your child’s doctor.

-If your child becomes ill whilst at the centre you will be contacted and expected to collect him/her as soon as possible.
-In the event that we cannot contact you then we will notify the emergency contact and ask them to pick your child up from the centre.
+If your child becomes ill whilst at nursery you will be contacted and expected to collect him/her as soon as possible.
+In the event that we cannot contact you then we will notify the emergency contact and ask them to pick your child up from the nursery.

 We are only able to give prescribed medicines to your child.
 Please ensure you have completed the necessary permission forms before leaving any medicines.
-(Centre medicine policy)
+(Administration of Medicine policy)

 We may be able to offer you advice regarding your child’s return to nursery following common infectious illnesses, e.g chicken pox, mumps, german measles, impetigo, using the Guidance Infection Control in Schools.